-- 1. Approval or denial of the application is a discretionary action by the Commission.
+- desalination discharge, or for any other function occurring on State land related to ocean desalination. - 2.
+Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
 If the Commission denies the application, the Applicant may not conduct the proposed Project activities within the lands under the Commission's jurisdiction.
-The lessee also has no right to a new lease or to renewal of any previous lease. - 2.
-This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
+The lessee also has no right to a new lease or to renewal of any previous lease. - 3.
+This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 4.
 An EIR, State Clearinghouse No. 2017111004, was prepared for this project by the City of Buenaventura (City) and certified on October 14, 2019.
-An EIR Addendum was prepared and approved on September 20, 2022.
+An EIR Addendum was prepared and approved on September 26, 2022.
 As part of its project approval, the City made a Statement of Facts and Findings and Statement of Overriding Considerations and adopted a MMRP.
 Staff has reviewed these documents and prepared an independent Mitigation Monitoring Program (MMP) (attached, Exhibit A) that incorporates the City's document.
-Staff recommends adoption of Exhibit A by the Commission. - 4.
+Staff recommends adoption of Exhibit A by the Commission. - 5.
 Staff also prepared Findings made in conformance with the State CEQA Guidelines (Cal.
 Code Regs., tit.
-14, §§ 15091, 15096) contained in the attached Exhibit B. - 5.
+14, §§ 15091, 15096) contained in the attached Exhibit B. - 6.
 The Findings determined that all but one potential impact would be less than significant or less than significant with mitigation.
-The Findings identified that the project could cause a potentially significant impact to Noise due to exceeding nighttime noise ordinances to safely complete the horizontal directional drilling, despite mitigation measures.
+The Findings identified that the project could cause a potentially significant impact to Noise, despite the implementation of mitigation measures, due to exceeding nighttime noise ordinances to safely complete the horizontal directional drilling.
 Staff prepared a Statement of Overriding Considerations made pursuant to the State CEQA Guidelines (Cal.
 Code Regs., tit.
 14, § 15093) that balances the benefits of the project against its unavoidable impacts and finds that the potential impact is acceptable in light of the project benefits.
-Staff recommends the Commission adopt the Findings and Statement of Overriding Considerations contained in the attached Exhibit B.

-6. This activity involves lands which have NOT been identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.; however, the Commission has declared that all lands are significant by nature of their public ownership (as opposed to environmentally significant).
+Staff recommends the Commission adopt the Findings and Statement of Overriding Considerations contained in the attached Exhibit B. - 7.
+This activity involves lands which have NOT been identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.; however, the Commission has declared that all lands are significant by nature of their public ownership (as opposed to environmentally significant).
 Since such declaration of significance is not based upon the requirements and criteria of Public Resources Code section 6370 et seq., use classifications for such lands have not been designated.
 Therefore, the finding of the project's consistency with the use classification as required by California Code of Regulations, title 2, section 2954 is not applicable.